wesleyjholt/jaxframe/README.md

 A simple, jax-compatible DataFrame library.

 `jaxframe` provides a convenient way to differentiate functions that perform (simple) relational database-like operations (add, join, etc.).
+All data frames are immutable and all data transformations are implemented as pure functions.

 ## Installation